It’s easy to get lazy when a business can pick the low hanging fruit available in an easy marketplace.

 The key is knowing the numbers — what is the average expected result, and how you are measuring up against that result for each step in the process.

-But many people don’t want to track the numbers, because they might have to admit that they aren’t doing their job and letting their teammates down.
+But many people don’t want to track the marketing numbers, because they might have to admit that they aren’t doing their job and letting their teammates down.
 Others simply do not have the systems or do not understand how to track those numbers or understand the benchmarks of the average business, the good business — and the great business.

 Many self-employed business owners just feel what they are doing is “working” without having tested it or tracking where they are at.